DmitryTyshchenko/java-functional/README.md

-## Utility classes to support function programming on Java
+# Utility classes to support function programming on Java
+## Examples of Usage
+## Lfiting